 The woods, fields, and waterways in Simsbury provide a sanctuary to many different types of wildlife.
 In addition to very common animals such as squirrel, deer and skunk, the town is host to raccoon, fox, bobcat, coyote and bear.
+There is a notable increase in the number of bear within the last decade.
 Bear and other wildlife are pleasing to look at, but there are basic precautions that should be taken with all animals.
 Due to their size, strength and ability to habituate, bears present a slightly different challenge than other wildlife.
 These are some general guidelines for bear and other wildlife.